Chern-Simons functional, singular instantons, and the four-dimensional clasp number: Preliminaries

 To $(Y,K)$ we may also associate three equivariant Floer groups, similar in flavor to the Heegaard Floer package for knots \cite{os-knot, rasmussen-thesis}, which comes with three $\Z/4$-graded $\sS[x]$-modules fitting into an exact triangle:

 In fact, this is an entirely algebraic construction, depending only on the associated $\cS$-complex for $(Y,K)$; for any $\cS$-complex one has a similar set of equivariant homology groups.
 See \cite[Section 4]{DS} for details.
-We also recall the definitions of these homology groups in Section \ref{sec:ideals}.